GENERAL TERMS AND CONDITIONS OF USE OF DROUOT’S ONLINE TOOLS in force from 20/02/2020

 - If a bid is made in the three minutes preceding the initial auction end time, the auction end time is automatically delayed by three minutes, which continues for as long as bids are made in the three minutes preceding the auction end time;

 - In the event that two Bidders make the same bid whether simple or automatic, the first bid received by Drouot SI is valid.

 Once an Online Sale has closed and only on the Drouot Online Platform, it is possible, during the fifteen days following said Online Sale, to view the results on the Platform's “Past Sales” page.

 The label “Bids Ended” on a lot record or in the Catalogue means that the lot has not been sold.
 In the case of a successful sale, the selling price of the lot is displayed.

-The Sales Operator may decide to set a Bid Limit on all lots of a specific sale.
-This amount applies to all lots for which the Bidder bids in Live or Online auctions excluding Absentee Bids placed.
+The Sales Operator may decide to set a Bid Limit on all lots in a given sale.
+This amount applies to all lots for which the Bidder submits Live or Online bids, including Automatic Bids but excluding Absentee Bids submitted.